About Dr. Angela May Beers:

 Nicholas Brabhan (bateriaOuroboros) is a Shamanic and Percussive artist.
 His art integrates both archaic and modern methods of healing, using music, meditative bodywork, dialogue, and creative ritual technique to aid in reaching balanced states of being and deeper, fuller modes of perception.
 He started studying the drums 15 years ago.
 Beginning with the Drum Set he quickly developed an affinity for the Congas as well as the Brazilian Pandeiro, West African Djembe, Afro Peruvian Cajon, and many other percussion instruments.
 Nicholas has played in a wide variety of bands, dance classes, and different musical settings.
 His recent focus is on solo applications for his playing.
 The music of bateriaOuroboros holds one foot in traditional ritualized dance and trance music and another foot in a future vision of these ancient arts.
 Along with his introduction to drumming came an opening into the exploration of consciousness.
 Since then he has dedicated himself to embodying the wisdom teachings and practices to heal and develop consciousness with a special interest in Taoist practices and philosophies, Mexican, South American and African Shamanic healing systems, and modern Psychological theories and concepts.
 Since 2011 Nicholas has studied PsychoShamanism under C. Michael Smith, Ph.D. at Crows Nest for Shamanic Studies, completing certification of the Holotropically influenced Sacred Breathwork™ and Shamanic Counseling, as well as assisting for CN workshops in the Peruvian Amazon.

-Nick facilitates “live” Sacred Breathwork™ sessions in the Michiana – South Bend IN area, starting January 2018 he will be facilitating one at the beginning of each month.
+Nick facilitates “live” Sacred Breathwork™ sessions in the Houston, Tx area (originally in the Michiana – South Bend IN area).
 Monthly sessions provide a continuous opportunity and container for those interested, beginning, or continuing their personal work with this innovative method that draws on the therapeutic potentials of music and our own breath.
-Both Jason and Angela have, and continue to collaborate on facilitating Sacred Breathwork™ sessions with Nick.
+Both Jason and Angela have, and aspire to continue to collaborate on facilitating Sacred Breathwork™ sessions with Nick when post pandemic life.

 To find out more about these live Sacred Breathwork™ sessions, get in touch with Nick ([email protected]) regarding event times, dates, and location.